laurylopes/laurylopes/README.md

 I wanted to be a scientist, but data was more practical and faster. 😆

-Before I learned SQL and data best practices, I obtained an MSc in Physical Chemistry, worked in excellent labs in Porto and Paris as a student, and was a scientific writer for an innovation consulting firm.
+Before I learned SQL and data best practices, I an MSc in Physical Chemistry, worked in excellent labs in Porto and Paris as a student, and was a scientific writer for an innovation consulting firm.

 During the COVID pandemic, I decided to dive into data, and I’ve never been happier in my work than I am today. 🙏